NushaMBZ/aide-memoire/src/site/notes/AGM4367/Q Unit-02 S-07.md

 1. **Externalities:** The environmental damage associated with aluminum production represents a negative externality.

 2. **Market Failure:** In the presence of negative externalities, markets can fail to allocate resources efficiently.

-To address these issues and improve the efficiency of resource allocation in the aluminum production market, various policy interventions may be necessary.
-These could include:

-- **Environmental Regulations:** Governments can implement regulations and standards to limit pollution and require firms to internalize the environmental costs associated with production.
-This can incentivize cleaner and more sustainable production methods.

-- **Pricing Externalities:** Implementing mechanisms like carbon taxes or cap-and-trade systems can help assign a price to environmental externalities, ensuring that producers bear the full cost of their actions.

-- **Subsidies for Green Technologies:** Governments can encourage the adoption of environmentally friendly technologies by providing subsidies or incentives for cleaner production methods.

-- **Public Awareness and Education:** Educating consumers and businesses about the environmental consequences of their choices can influence demand and encourage more sustainable behavior.